Cabinet (file format): Related formats

-Windows CE software is distributed as CAB files where the first file inside, ending with extension ".000", details how it is installed.
+Windows CE and Windows Mobile software is distributed as CAB files where the first file inside, ending with extension ".000", details how it is installed.

 Microsoft Installer .msi files sometimes contain CAB files, but are themselves in the Compound File Binary Format which has to be decoded first.
 Software like lessmsi can be used to unpack these files.

 Microsoft Publisher has a "Pack and Go" feature that bundles a publisher document, together with all external links, into a CAB file with a .PUZ extension.
 These files are meant to be activated with a companion .EXE file which is distributed along with the .PUZ file.
 These files may be opened with any CAB file extraction program.